KarinGamus/Bold360ai-iOS-SDK-Samples/README.md

 ## bold360ai iOS SDK Samples

->Note: The sample you shpuld be focused on this **beta version** is [Conversation Sample](https://github.com/bold360ai/Bold360ai-iOS-SDK-Samples/tree/develop/Conversation-Samples/HistorySample)
+>Note: The sample you should be focused on this **beta version** is [Conversation Sample](https://github.com/bold360ai/Bold360ai-iOS-SDK-Samples/tree/develop/Conversation-Samples/HistorySample)

 ## License and Copyright Information